Right-handed neutrino pair production via second-generation leptoquarks: Introduction

 The neutrino oscillation data provide vital evidence for the presence of physics beyond the Standard Model (SM) by pointing towards the neutrino masses.
-However, probing the neutrino sector at particle colliders is not simple.
-Due to their elusive nature, the light neutrinos pass through the detectors undetected.
+However, probing the neutrino sector at particle colliders is not simple---due to their elusive nature, the light neutrinos pass through the detectors undetected.
 Generally, one considers heavy right-handed neutrinos (RHNs, $\n_R$'s) to generate light-neutrino masses through the seesaw mechanism.
-In principle, the LHC could probe RHNs if they are within the TeV scale.
-Observing RHNs at the LHC would be an important milestone since, apart from the neutrino mass generation mechanism, they have the potential to shed light on other serious issues like dark matter, matter-antimatter asymmetry, etc. However, a straightforward application of the vanilla seesaw mechanism (Type-I)~\cite{Minkowski:1977sc,Mohapatra:1979ia} puts the RHNs several orders of magnitude above the TeV scale.
-But, there are other possible ways to generate the masses---like the inverse seesaw mechanism (ISM)~\cite{Mohapatra:1986aw,Mohapatra:1986bd}---where the RHNs can be within reach of the LHC.
+Observing RHNs at the Large Hadron Collider (LHC) would be an important milestone since it could shed light on the neutrino mass generation mechanism and various serious issues like the dark matter problem, matter-antimatter asymmetry, etc. In principle, the LHC could probe RHNs if they are within the TeV range.
+However, a straightforward application of the vanilla seesaw mechanism (Type-I)~\cite{Minkowski:1977sc,Mohapatra:1979ia} puts the RHNs several orders of magnitude above the TeV scale.